mountainMath/cansim/README.md

 Caches data for the duration of the current R session.

-It contains a stub for support for french language data, although the code still faces issues with encodings.

 # Basic Usage
 Use old or new table number to download entire cansim tables into a tidy dataframe.